inet-framework/inet/doc/src/users-guide/ch-environment.rst

 In INET, the physical environment is modeled by the :ned:`PhysicalEnvironment` compound module.
-This module normally has one instance in the network, and acts as a database that other parts of the simulation can query at runtime.
+This module normally has one instance in the network and acts as a database that other parts of the simulation can query at runtime.
 It contains the following information:

 -  geometry and properties of *physical objects* (usually referred to